nergilz/3_bars/README.md

 ## Wich bar is closer

-This script processes the json-file with the data and finds the largest bar, the smallest and the nearest bar, from the received coordinates
 ---
+This script processes the json-file with the data and finds: the largest bar, the smallest and the nearest bar, from the GPS coordinates.
+---

 ### How to use

 The list of Moscow bars can be downloaded in JSON format:
-1. register on the site and get the API key
+1. Get the API key.
 2. Download file:
 ```bash
 https://apidata.mos.ru/v1/features/1796?api_key={place_your_API_key_here}